Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -s -c \
         ANNOgesic

-``operon`` will generate three folders to store gff files, tables and statistics files.
+Three folders will be generated to store gff files, tables and statistics files.

 ::